Kono Oto Tomare! Sounds of Life: Students

-Kurusu is in the same grade and class as Kurata who, along with the whole Tokise High School, watches the Koto Club's morning assembly performance.
+Kurusu is in the same grade and class as Kurata who, along with the whole Tokise High School, watches the koto club's morning assembly performance.
 After the performance, Kurusu approaches Takezo Kurata who is in the same class as her, and expresses her intent to join their club, in which he accepts her application and introduces her to the club.

-She later becomes the vice-president of the Koto club after witnessing the burden that Kurata has to bear as president.
+Her initial motivations for joining the club are ill-intentioned, but she comes to regret her attempts to drive a wedge between its members.
+She later becomes the vice-president of the koto club after witnessing the burden that Kurata has to bear as president.